mahm0ud-hamed/EmbeddedLinux/embeddedLinux/embLinux-notes/init-process/README.md

 -> header section
 [unit]
     description  =" .. "

     documentation=" url if it available"

     SourcPath    =" path of application ".

     /*service dependincies*/
-    After = give it another "unit file" - run myservice after "unit file" was runed . don't wait for its completion .
+    After = give it another "unit file" - run  myservice after "unit file" was runed don't wait for its completion .

-    wants = give it another "unit file" and run it and wait it to successfully run and then run myservice .
+    Wants = give it another "unit file" and run it and wait it to successfully run and then run myservice .

-    Before       = give it another "unit file" run myservice before run the passed unit file "unit file" dont wait completion of myservice requires = give it another "unit file" run my service and wait tell it was successfully run  and then the passed unit file .
+    Before= give it another "unit file" run myservice before run the passed unit file "unit file" dont wait completion of myservice.

+    requires = give it another "unit file" run my service and wait tell it was successfully run  and then the passed unit file .

 [service]
     type = type of process you need to create -> { simple , oneshot , forking }

             1. simple   -> if my service create process and myservice get killed , process also get killed
             2. one shot ->  used for initialization -> for any application give funtionality direct
             3. forking  -> if myservice create child process and myservice get killed -> init process will be parent of child process  you should write in execstop to kill process

-    Execstart= application to run -> only one application can be wriiten here  systemctl start  -> run Execstart variable Execstop = run this application when you send stop sigal to the service    systemctl stop  ->  run Execstop variable workdir  = path of directory tht contain applicaation restart  =  on-faliure -> if application go to faliure state restart it aging / always -> restart applcaiton if it finish it work restart sec = 3 -> wait 3 second befor restart
+    Execstart= application to run -> only one application can be writen here systemctl start  -> run Execstart variable

+    Execstop = run this application when you send stop sigal to the service systemctl stop  ->  run Execstop variable

+    workdir= path of directory tht contain applications

+    restart  =  on-faliure -> if application go to faliure state restart it aging / always -> restart applcaiton if it finish it work

+    restart sec = 3 -> wait 3 second befor restart

     // service + apllcation = daemon prpcess
+# types of service dependencies

-# out going dependencies
+## out going dependencies
 They are used mostly to create dependencies between targets
 - Requires: A list of units that this unit depends on that are started when this unit is started
 - Wants :A weaker form of Requires ; the units listed are started but the current unit is not stopped if any of them fail
 - Conflicts : A negative dependency; the units listed are stopped when this one is started and, conversely, if one of them is started, this one is stopped.

-# incoming dependencies
+## incoming dependencies
 which are used to create links between services and targets